yuuume/DCRA-ICL/README.md

 </tbody></table>

-\#Categories represents the number of aspect categories. \#Sentences indicates the total number of sentences annotated in the dataset, where \#Comparative, \#Non-comparative and \#Multi-comparative refer to the number of comparative sentences, non-comparative sentences and comparative sentences with multiple comparisons, respectively. \#Elements denotes the total number of annotations for comparative elements (Subject, Object, Category, and Preference). \#Quadruples denotes the number of comparative quadruples constructed by combining comparative elements, and is statistically counted based on their comparative preference (Better, Worse, or Equal). \#Quadruples/\#Comparative indicates the average number of quadruples per comparative sentence.
+`\#Categories` represents the number of aspect categories. `\#Sentences` indicates the total number of sentences annotated in the dataset, where `\#Comparative`, `\#Non-comparative` and `\#Multi-comparative` refer to the number of comparative sentences, non-comparative sentences and comparative sentences with multiple comparisons, respectively. `\#Elements` denotes the total number of annotations for comparative elements (Subject, Object, Category, and Preference). `\#Quadruples` denotes the number of comparative quadruples constructed by combining comparative elements, and is statistically counted based on their comparative preference (Better, Worse, or Equal). `\#Quadruples/\#Comparative` indicates the average number of quadruples per comparative sentence.

 Here is a sample data instance:
 ```